Treacherous (song)

 "Treacherous" is a song by the American singer-songwriter Taylor Swift from her fourth studio album, Red (2012).
 She wrote the track with its producer, Dan Wilson.
 Blending styles of country and pop, "Treacherous" is a slow-burning folk ballad that builds up into a finale.
 Its lyrics are about a narrator's attempt to protect a fragile and dangerous relationship.
-A demo of the song was included in the tracklist of Reds deluxe edition.
+A demo of "Treacherous" was included in the tracklist of Reds deluxe edition.

-"Treacherous" peaked at number two on the United States's Billboard Bubbling Under Hot 100 and number 65 on the Canadian Hot 100.
-Swift included the song in the set list of the Red Tour (2013–2014) and performed it on select dates of the Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).
-Music critics selected it as an album highlight, commending Swift's songwriting and the production.
+Music critics selected "Treacherous" as an album highlight, commending Swift's songwriting and the production.
 Retrospectively, they have regarded it as one of Swift's better songs.
+The track peaked at number two on the US Bubbling Under Hot 100 and number 65 on the Canadian Hot 100.
+Swift included it in the set list of the Red Tour (2013–2014) and performed it on select dates of the Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).

 A re-recorded version, titled "Treacherous (Taylor's Version)", was released as part of Swift's second re-recorded album, Red (Taylor's Version) (2021).
-It peaked at number 42 on the Billboard Global 200 and entered on national charts in Australia, Canada, Singapore, and the US.
+It peaked at number 42 on the Billboard Global 200 and reached the national charts of Australia, Canada, Singapore, and the United States.

-Background

-Dan Wilson co-wrote and produced "Treacherous".

-The American singer-songwriter Taylor Swift released her third studio album, Speak Now, in October 2010.
-She wrote the album and co-produced it with her long-time collaborator Nathan Chapman; Speak Now expands the country pop production of its 2008 predecessor Fearless.

-On the album's follow-up, titled Red, Swift wanted to experiment with other musical styles.

-To this end, Swift approached producers outside of her career base in Nashville, Tennessee.
-In an interview with USA Today, Swift said that she chose the producers because she liked their style and wanted to learn from them.
-One of them was Dan Wilson, whom Swift was inspired by his work with the Minneapolis-based rock band Semisonic.
-Their sessions resulted in two songs for Red, which were "Come Back...
-Be Here" and "Treacherous".